ChaoskillerSR/Bloodborne-Save-Organiser/README.md

 - Each profile acts as a **container** for different game save backups, useful for creating categories or groups of savestates.

 ### **Saving and Restoring Progress**
+1. Select a profile to store the savestate in.
-1. Quit out to the title screen
+2. Quit out to the title screen at the desired location for your save.
-2. Select a profile and click **"Create Savestate"** to make a snapshot of your current save.
+3. Select a profile and click **"Create Savestate"** to make a snapshot of your current save for that profile.
-3. Once you have selected the desired savestate in your profile, select a saved state and click **"Load Savestate"** to restore the selected save.
+4. Once you have selected the desired savestate in your profile, click **"Load Savestate"** to load the selected save, then press 'Continue' on the title screen.
 - At any time, click **"Delete Savestate"** to remove an unwanted save.

 ### **Theme Customization**